String Representation Based on Substring Equation Systems: Substring Equation Systems

 It remains to show that the string satisfying all constraints is unique.
-Consider the transition function $\tau$ induced by the macro scheme.
-Every substring-equality constraint $(a_t,p,\ell)$ implies that for each $0\leq q<\ell$ we have $\tau(a_t+q)=p+q$, while every character constraint $(a_t,c)$ corresponds to $\tau(a_t)=\bot$.
-Because the macro scheme is valid, the directed graph on positions induced by $\tau$ is acyclic and every position reaches some position with $\tau=\bot$.
+Consider the transition function $\varphi$ induced by the macro scheme.
+Every substring-equality constraint $(\{a_t,p\},\ell)$ implies that for each $0\leq q<\ell$ we have $\varphi(a_t+q)=p+q$, while every character constraint $(a_t,c)$ corresponds to $\varphi(a_t)=\bot$.
+Because the macro scheme is valid, the directed graph on positions induced by $\varphi$ is acyclic and every position reaches some position with $\varphi=\bot$.
 Take any topological order of this graph.
 In this order, each position either has an explicit character constraint fixing its value, or it is constrained to be equal to a position that appears earlier in the order.
 Thus, by induction along the order, the character at every position is uniquely determined.
-Hence, $(n,\mathsf{Eq},\mathsf{Ch})$ represents $w$. \end{proof} The inequality $s(w)\le b(w)$ follows immediately from Theorem~\ref{thm:bms_to_ses}.
-Conversely, it is currently unclear whether every SES can be transformed into a bidirectional macro scheme of comparable size.
+Hence, $(n,\Eq,\Ch)$ represents $w$. \end{proof} The inequality $s(w)\le b(w)$ follows immediately from \Cref{thm:bms_to_ses}.

-To recapitulate, SES defines an undirected referencing graph where the nodes are the positions in the string, and edges are explicit equivalences specified by the equations.
-On the other hand, the edges of BMS are directed, where each position (that is not an explicit phrase) has an edge pointing to a source position.
-We may also consider a directed version of SES, where each ``equation'' is directed as in BMS.
-It is easy to see that smallest size $s'(w)$ of such a directed SES that represents a string $w$ is within a constant factor of $s(w)$: any directed SES can trivially be made undirected, and any undirected SES can be made directed by making two directed ``equations'' per undirected equation.

-A directed SES can be viewed as a relaxed version of BMS where: 1) phrases need not be a partition of the original string, but may overlap, implying that a position may have multiple sources as long as they are consistent, and 2) there can by cycles in the referencing graph, as long as there is a directed spanning forest where positions corresponding to elements in $\mathsf{Ch}$ are roots.
-We conjecture that SES, and therefore such relaxed version of BMS is strictly more powerful than the standard BMS, i.e., there exists an infinite family of strings $\{w_n\}_{n\geq 1}$ such that $s(w_n) = o(b(w_n))$ as $n\to\infty$.

-On the other hand, it can be shown that $s(w)$ is lower bounded by $\gamma(w)$ for every string $w$, within a constant factor. \begin{theorem} For every string $w$, $\gamma(w) \leq 4s(w)$. \end{theorem} \begin{proof} Given any (including a smallest) SES that represents a string $w$, consider the set of positions $S$ consisting of the positions corresponding to each element of $\mathsf{Ch}$, and the four endpoints of the two substrings for each substring equation in $\mathsf{Eq}$.
-By construction, $|S| = 4|\mathsf{Eq}| + |\mathsf{Ch}|$.
-We claim that $S$ is a string attractor of $w$, which implies $\gamma(w) \leq 4s(w)$.

-Consider an occurrence of a substring $x$ of $w$, that does not contain any position in $S$.
-Next, consider all occurrences of $x$ that are implied by the substring equations, i.e., the closure of occurrences of $x$ obtained by substring equations that contain the corresponding occurrences of $x$.
-If none of these occurrences contain a position in $S$, this implies that none of the symbols in all the copies of $x$ can be recovered, contradicting that the SES represents $w$.
-Therefore, at least one occurrence of $x$ must contain a position in $S$, and therefore, $S$ is a string attractor of $w$. \end{proof}